c3y1huang/csi-driver/README.md

 # Sample CSI Driver
-The purpose of this branch is to help me understand how CSI works with Kubernetest with actual hands on.
+The purpose of this branch is to help me understand how CSI works with Kubernetest with hands on implementation.

 The driver codes is mostly taken from `kubernetes-csi`.